shahoob/arcadia-index/CONTRIBUTING.md

 This will start the development server in dev mode.

+A swagger for the API is available at `http://localhost:8080/swagger-ui`

 ## Code structure

 API calls are forwarded to `handlers`, database requests are done by `repositories`, objects are defined by `models`.
 Directories with those names contain the relevant code.